-[1] The Respondent, the Minister of Public Safety and Emergency Preparedness, has bought a motion in writing, filed on November 19, 2020, seeking to strike out the Applicant's application for leave and for judicial review.
+[1] The Respondent, the Minister of Public Safety and Emergency Preparedness, has bought a motion in writing, filed on January 8, 2021, seeking to strike out the Applicant's application for leave and for judicial review.

-- [2] The application challenges a decision of the Immigration Division of the Immigration and Refugee Board of Canada [the ID], dated October 20, 2020, which determined that it had jurisdiction to conduct an admissibility hearing in relation to the Applicant and that consideration of the Respondent's assertions in support of the Applicant's inadmissibility to Canada was not barred by principles of res judicata, issue estoppel, or abuse of process [the Decision].
-The Respondent's motion seeks to strike this application on the basis that the impugned Decision is of an interlocutory nature and that it is premature to seek judicial review of an interlocutory administrative decision. - [3] As explained in greater detail below, the Respondent's motion is dismissed, because I cannot conclude, based on the Respondent's prematurity arguments, that the Applicant's application is bereft of any possibility of success.
+- The application challenges a decision of the Immigration Division of the Immigration and Refugee Board of Canada [the ID], dated December 11, 2020, denying the Applicant's request to postpone the scheduling of an admissibility hearing in relation to the Applicant [the Scheduling Decision].
+The Respondent's motion seeks to strike this application on the basis that the impugned Scheduling Decision is of an interlocutory nature and that it is premature to seek judicial review of an interlocutory administrative decision. - [3] As explained in greater detail below, the Respondent's motion is dismissed, because I cannot conclude, based on the Respondent's prematurity arguments, that the Applicant's application is bereft of any possibility of success.